-Colophospermum mopane is a small to a large tree, 4 m to 18 m in height, some even reach 30 m, but those grow beyond the South African borders (SA Tree List No. 198).
+Colophospermum mopane is a small to a large tree, 4 m to 18 m in height (SA Tree List No. 198).
+Some even reach 30 m, but those grow beyond the South African borders.